REQUIREMENTS AND CAMPUS GUIDE

 - Letter of Recommendation from a School Counselor

-- Official SAT scores or official ACT scores (applicants for the 2020-2021 cycle should be aware that Yale is not considering SAT subject test scores for admission due to the COVID-19 pandemic)
+- Official SAT scores or official ACT scores (applicants for the 2022-2023 cycle should be aware that Yale is test-optional admission due to the COVID-19 pandemic)

 - Mid-Year Report detailing first-semester grades